Member Engagement Solutions: A Framework for Association Growth

 +

-How does event planning association strategy improve member retention?
+How does event strategy improve member retention?

 Members who attend signature events are statistically more likely to renew, refer peers, and volunteer.
-Strong event planning association strategy turns conferences and regional meetups into the engagement engine for the rest of the year.
+Strong event strategy turns conferences and regional meetups into the engagement engine for the rest of the year.

 +